iwatakeshi/toki.js/README.md

 toki.js
 =======

 The most basic and hack-able calendar for the web.
-Uses pure javascript and is bootstrap ready.
+Uses pure javascript and is Bootstrap ready.

 #Usage